k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 * Each Secret Manager service has its own pattern, usually by hierarchy (for example, with a dot sign inside the key name); you should follow these patterns.
 * For CyberArk CCP, you can specify the *folder* and/or *safe-name* parameters, by using the "&" concatenating pattern.
-For example: "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password}"
+For example: "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password&&AppID=}"

+  >  Mentioning AppID can be added when more granularity, rather than general one which can be set at the config.in.